vacp2p/roadmap/content/acz/ift/2025q1-libp2p-mix-poc.md

 Updating the raw RFC specifying libp2p mixnet protocol and implementing a PoC over Waku
 ## Description

-This commitment entails designing an anonymization layer for gossipsub, and by extension, IFT projects.
+This commitment entails finalizing the implementation of the core functionality for the anonymization layer over Waku, including thorough testing, documentation, and presenting the results to the community on the gossipsub PoC, as well as contributing to IFT projects.

+### Background

 The primary objective of this anonymization layer is to serve as a cohesive anonymization solution for gossip-based projects, with a specific focus on integrating it with the IFT projects Waku and Codex.

 Our initial exploration will revolve around extending our [Tor push proposal](https://rfc.vac.dev/spec/46/).
 In this approach, messages will traverse through an anonymization network before being disseminated via gossip protocols upon exiting the anonymization network.
 Additionally, we aim to investigate the concept of embedding anonymization capabilities directly into gossipsub, rather than routing messages through a separate anonymization network before entering a standard gossipsub network operation.

 Currently we view this anonymization solution as a P2P base layer, which the Vac P2P team will offer as part of libp2p.
 This effort could potentially spawn an incubation project.
 This effort would act as a basis for the Validator Privacy Network incubation project.

+### Narratives

 By utilizing this commitment,
 we will reinforce the Conduit of Expertise narrative by: